appium/appium-safari-driver/README.md

 Capability Name | Description
 --- | ---
-platformName | safaridriver can only create WebDriver sessions for Safari and can only run on Mac OS.
-Value of platformName must equal to 'Mac' in order to start Safari driver session.
+platformName | safaridriver binary can only create WebDriver sessions for desktop or mobile Safari and can only run on Mac OS.
+Value of platformName could equal to 'Mac' or 'iOS' in order to start Safari driver session for the corresponding platform.
 Values of platformName are compared case-insensitively. automationName | Value of automationName must equal to 'Safari' in order to start Safari driver session.
 Values of automationName are compared case-insensitively. browserName | safaridriver can only create WebDriver sessions for Safari.
 Any value passed to this capability will be changed to 'Safari'. browserVersion | safaridriver will only create a session using hosts whose Safari version matches the value of browserVersion.
 Browser version numbers are prefix-matched.
-For example, if the value of browserVersion is '12', this will allow hosts with a Safari version of '12.0.1' or '12.1'. appium:targetPlatform | If the value of targetPlatform is 'mac' or 'macOS', safaridriver will only create a session using the macOS host on which safaridriver is running.
-If the value of targetPlatform is 'iOS' (the default value), safaridriver will only create a session on a paired iOS device or simulator.
-Values of targetPlatform are compared case-insensitively safari:platformVersion | safaridriver will only create a session using hosts whose OS version matches the value of safari:platformVersion.
+For example, if the value of browserVersion is '12', this will allow hosts with a Safari version of '12.0.1' or '12.1'. safari:platformVersion | safaridriver will only create a session using hosts whose OS version matches the value of safari:platformVersion.
 OS version numbers are prefix-matched.
 For example, if the value of safari:platformVersion is '12',  this will allow hosts with an OS version of '12.0' or '12.1' but not '10.12'. safari:platformBuildVersion | safaridriver will only create a session using hosts whose OS build version matches the value of safari:platformBuildVersion. example of a macOS build version is '18E193'.
 On macOS, the OS build version can be determined by running the sw_vers(1) utility. safari:useSimulator | If the value of safari:useSimulator is true, safaridriver will only use iOS Simulator hosts.
 If the value of safari:useSimulator is false, safaridriver will not use iOS Simulator hosts.
 NOTE: An Xcode installation is required in order to run WebDriver tests on iOS Simulator hosts.